Note that with 9.4.3 the following commands can lead to issues such as slow upload from Apple devices.

 Overview

 You have an appliance that has been upgraded to 9.4.2 patch 1 and you noticed that everything is very slow with a lot of dropped packets.
-The appliance feels non-responsive.
+The appliance feels non-responsive and you may experience random intermittent lock-ups in the software appliances or hardware boxes (NG1xx, NG3xx, NG5xx) which require a power-cycle to be overcome.

 The Generic Receive Offload article has a great explanation of what GRO is and how it works.